bevry-archive/goopen/README.md

 	- Use this to receive large (100+) donations from known people who believe in you
 - Release all your works under one of the permissive licences
 	- Use this to provide your work to others, while allowing your brand to grow as your work is spread and remixed
+	- Dependeing on your circumstances, you could even run a Once-Off Pre-Order Campaign (think Kickstarter) to say "If we raise $XXX we will open-source everything!" to help raise awareness, gather feedback, and hopefully enough money to remove the doubts
 - Provide free Google Hangouts on Air
 	- Use this to provide your advice to others, while allowing your brand to grow as you do so
 - Provide paid Consulting Services
 	- Use this to pay the bills until the more passive income streams have fulfilled, as well as for traditional clients